-MAT093 Intermediate Algebra is designed to provide the higher-level, prerequisite knowledge that is needed in a college-level mathematics course.
-Additional work on simplifying rational expressions, scientific notation, and order of operations is provided early in the course.
-Graphical and analytical methods are used to solve linear, quadratic, radical, rational, exponential, logarithmic, and other higher order equations.
-This course includes the study and determination of essential characteristics of a function such as increasing and decreasing intervals, approximating graphically local maximum and minimum points, horizontal and vertical asymptotes for rational functions, and x- and y-intercepts.
-The solving of inequalities and both linear and nonlinear systems of equations are taught.
+MAT093 Intermediate Algebra provides higher-level prerequisite mathematical knowledge that is needed in a variety of college level courses.
+A graphics calculator is used to create and analyze graphs, scatter plots and curves of best fit.
+Solutions to linear, quadratic, radical, rational, exponential, logarithmic, and other higher-order equations are found using both graphical and analytical methods.
+Properties of functions such as increasing and decreasing intervals, approximation of local maximums and minimums, horizontal and vertical asymptotes, and intercepts are studied.
+Additional topics include the solving of inequalities and systems of linear and nonlinear equations.
 3 credits